 - It is incredibly fast and easy to get started with OpenGov

-Here is more from their CEO's blog post on their last funding round:
+Here is more from their CEO’s blog post on a funding round:

 When we co-founded OpenGov two years ago, I was living in a shipping container in Afghanistan while serving as an advisor on the Anti-Corruption Task Force.
 My partners were technologists from Stanford University and together we embarked on a mission—to build the most powerful web-based business intelligence platform for the world’s most important industry: government.

 More than any other industry, government provides services that affect our lives.
 Yet governments remain the most underserved by technology.
 For example, the state-of-the-art in financial communication consists of multi-hundred page budget PDFs hanging on government websites (or Excel spreadsheets with tens of thousands of rows of accounting data).
 We decided to dive in, because governments represent a huge market and because more transparency and better BI will benefit communities across the country.

 State and local governments in the U.S. spend approximately $3.7 trillion.
 The federal government spends $3.5 trillion.
 Few people know where the money goes or even how their governments work.
 That’s a problem for democracy.
 Citizens need to work with their governments in relationships of trust and understanding.

 On the inside, senior executives running organizations are charged with tremendous responsibility.
 These professionals need access to financial data, analytics, and communication tools to do their jobs and ensure operational spending stays within budget.
 Successfully managing departments, large teams of people, and millions (or billions) of dollars requires good technology.